rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/smb/smb_version.md

     * Requires versions: 2+
 1. Capabilities: The supported encryption and compression algorithms that the server supports.
     * Requires versions: 3+
+1. Authentication Domain: The domain that the server prompts the user to authenticate to when attempting to login.

 ### Host Operating System Information